marius-team/marius/docs/preprocess.rst

 in the format of ``source relation destination`` on 1 row.
 The 2 Node IDs and relation IDs are stored as 3 4-byte integers (or 8-byte integers if the storage data type is set to int64).
-The source, relation and destinatio of edge ``i`` can be retrieved from ``train_edges.pt``, ``valid_edges.pt``, and ``test_edges.pt`` files by reading 3 4-byte integers (or 8-byte integers if using int64 data type for storage) at the offset in the file ``i * 3 * 4`` (or ``i * 3 * 8`` when using int64).
+The source, relation and destination of edge ``i`` can be retrieved from ``train_edges.pt``, ``valid_edges.pt``, and ``test_edges.pt`` files by reading 3 4-byte integers (or 8-byte integers if using int64 data type for storage) at the offset in the file ``i * 3 * 4`` (or ``i * 3 * 8`` when using int64).